warp-contracts/academy/warp-academy-docs/tutorials/dex/implementation/adding-liquidity.md

     to: SmartWeave.contract.id,
     amount: amountIn0,
   });
-  if (token0TransferResult.type == 'ok') {

   state.reserve0 += amountIn0;
-  } else {
-    throw new ContractError(
-      'Token0 transfer failed: ' + token0TransferResult.errorMessage
-    );
 }
-}
 ```

 In the code above, we're changing a state of an external `ERC20` contract.
-Therefore we use the built-in `SmartWeave.contracts.write` method (one of two possible [internal calls](https://academy.warp.cc/features/internal-calls)) to pass as parameters the address of an external contract, function name, and a list of arguments.
-We also verify the call was successful, by checking if the result's type is `ok`.
+Therefore, we use the built-in `SmartWeave.contracts.write` method (one of two possible [internal calls](https://academy.warp.cc/features/internal-calls)) to pass as parameters the address of an external contract, function name, and a list of arguments.
+Note that if the internal write will fail, the contract evaluation will automatically throw a `ContractError` - there's no need to manually check
+the result of the internal write.
 In case everything is fine, we update the state variable that keeps the size of the reserve.
-Otherwise, we immediately stop execution and throw an error.

 We also need to implement a very similar logic to transfer the second token: